chranders/GAprework/README.md

 # GAprework
-pre work for the General Assembly course Data Science Fundamentals
+pre work for the General Assembly course Data Science Fundamentals starting May 2018